flyingmachine/nanoc-blog/content/cognitive-approach-to-programming.markdown

 ---
-title: A Cognitive Approach to Programming, Rough Sketch
+title: A Philosophy of Programming, Rough Sketch
 created_at: Thu Jan 5 14:02:00 -0500 2012
 kind: article
-summary: An attempt to describe an approach to programming within a coherent framework.
+summary: An attempt to describe an approach to programming within an integrated framework.
 ---

-# A Cognitive Approach to Programming, Rough Sketch
+# A Philosophy of Programming, Rough Sketch

-Below is a first attempt at describing a coherent approach to programming.
-My hope is that it'll give programmers some tools to reason about what they do and improve.
+Below is a first attempt at describing an integrated approach to programming.
+My hope is that it'll give programmers some tools to reason about their current practices and generate ideas on new practices to implement.

+The unifying idea is that our work is governed by cognitive processes and that we can better understand our work by understanding those processes.
+There is a wealth of information available on such topics as memory, attention, focus, and emotion, and I believe that it will be fruitful to relate such information directly to the processes involved in programming.

+Put another way, understanding our hardware will help us understand the behavior of our software.

 There are a lot of gaps.
 My hope is that I'll get a lot of feedback that will help me fill in those gaps.